Old City of Jerusalem Guide: History, Quarters and Key Religious Sites

 The Muslim Quarter is a busy section of the Old City of Jerusalem with many vendors selling a wide range of products, for instance, in the unique Shuk (Mahane Yehuda Market).
 There is both a covered and an open-air market street, and the ambience, flavours, and enticing aromas create a perfect blend of ancient and new.
 In the market, you will find fruits and vegetables, dairy products, fish and meat, clothes, and food specialities such as baklava, shawarma, falafel, spices etc. It is an authentic and popular place for visitors and locals alike.

-The Old City of Jerusalem is an intricate pattern of tunnels, historic sites, and market streets.
+The Old City of Jerusalem is an intricate pattern of tunnels, pilgrimage sites, and market streets.

 The Christian Quarter is located in the northwestern corner of Old Jerusalem – stretching from the Jaffa Gate along the Western Wall to the New Gate in the north.